On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Appendix

-where $A$ must be strictly positive, as we assumed that at least some of the scalars $\lambda_i$ do no vanish and that the vectors $\psi_i$ are linearly independent.
-At the same time, using Hölder inequality, we have
+where $A$ must be strictly positive, because we assumed that at least some of the scalars $\lambda_i$ do no vanish and that the vectors $\psi_i$ are linearly independent.
+At the same time, using H\"older's inequality, we have

 Putting all together we have $ A+B\le n\epsilon^2 B $ from which $1\le1+\frac{A}{B}\le n\epsilon^2<1$, which is a contradiction.
 This proves that $\sum_{i=1}^n\lambda_i\psi_i\perp\sU$ implies $\lambda_i=0$ for all $i=1,\dots,n$. \end{proof}